 This blog was about the integration with MS Intune and Windows Defender ATP.
-Now you can use compliance policy based on risk score or level.
-A machine with a high risk score are not allowed to use corporate resources.
-And so, your organization is prevent for spreading out the viruses to your others clients by isolating and blocking the infected ones based on compliance policy and conditional access.
+Now you can use a compliance policy based on risk score or level.
+A machine with a high-risk score is not allowed to use corporate resources.
+And so, your organization is prevented from spreading out the viruses to your others clients by isolating and blocking the infected ones based on compliance policy and conditional access.

 What we did is:

 – integrate Windows Defender ATP with MS Intune;

 – test Windows Defender ATP and check the alerts;